CDCgov/NEDSS-Infrastructure/terraform/aws/app-infrastructure/README.md

 ## Description

-This package is used to deploy and configure ...
+This package is used to deploy and configure the environment.